Get Started

 - Codex CLI — OpenAI's open-source coding agent

-- Cursor — AI-first IDE with one-click MCP deeplink
+- Cursor — AI-first IDE with an MCP install link or manual config

 - Windsurf — Codeium's AI IDE